adobe/commerce-integration-starter-kit/actions/order/commerce/created/README.md

     require-adobe-auth: true
     final: true
 ```

+## Postprocess data
+Any postprocessing needed after calling the external backoffice application API can be implemented in the `postProcess` function in the `post.js` file.

 # Response expected
 That runtime action must respond to 500 in case of an error with the external back-office application integration.
 Please send an array of errors so the consumer can log it and trigger the retry mechanism.